 Abstract

-Results: The results of the research showed that neuromuscular exercises have a significant effect on static and dynamic balance, proprioception and landing-jump mechanics, But the effect of this exercise on the research components among the experimental groups (except for the landing error component (p = 0.001)) was not significant.
+Results: The results of the research showed that neuromuscular exercises have a significant effect on static and dynamic balance, proprioception, and landing-jump mechanics, But the effect of this exercise on the research components among the experimental groups (except for the landing error component (p = 0.001)) was not significant.

-Conclusions: neuromuscular exercises improve dynamic and static balance, proprioception, and landing-jumping mechanics in both high and low injury risk groups, and the effect of these exercises on the landing-jump component in the group with high injury risk is greater than in the group with low injury risk.
+Conclusions: neuromuscular exercises improve dynamic and static balance, proprioception, and landing-jumping mechanics in both high and low-injury risk groups, and the effect of these exercises on the landing-jump component in the group with high injury risk is greater than in the group with low injury risk.
 This difference can be attributed to the basic neuromuscular weakness in the group with high injury risk.

 Keywords